 (Source: Search Engine Land)

-Yes, that seems microscopic nowadays, but almost fifteen years ago, it was a lot.
-Also, the Google company profile wasn’t that of an almost monopoly at the time.
-Infoseek, AltaVista, Lycos, and Microsoft MSN Search were all in close competition with them.
+Yes, that seems microscopic nowadays, but almost 20 years ago, it was a lot.
+Also, the Google company profile wasn’t that monopolistic at the time.
+Infoseek, AltaVista, Lycos, and Microsoft MSN Search were all in close competition with it.

 12. In 2015, Google split up into several subsidiary companies.

-Nevertheless, each subsidiary has autonomy.
+Nevertheless, each subsidiary is autonomous.
 This decentralized management system is modeled after Berkshire Hathaway, where Warren Buffet is Chairman and CEO.

 13. Google becoming Alphabet is a power move to a technology conglomerate state.

 The introduction of Alphabet as a parent company enabled Google to expand its horizons and pursue technological development in new fields.
 Healthcare, life sciences, robotics, and even anti-aging solutions are among the main interests of the newly formed behemoth.

 The founding members of Google have always claimed theirs isn’t a conventional company and didn’t intend to turn into one.
 So far, so good.

 14. There are two corresponding ticker symbols to Alphabet shares.

 It’s not common for a company to have more than one ticker symbol, hence the GOOGL vs. GOOG debate.
 The first (Class A) is currently priced at $117 a share, while the second (Class C) is $118.